WeberHsu/GTMBase64/README.md

-A library of Base64 with Objective-C (iOS)

-# How to use this Base64 library
+# How to use this GTMBase64 library
 1.

    #import "GTMBase64.h"